wulfmann/wm-marketplace/readme.md

 # wm-marketplace

-This is a simple sdk to use when interacting with the [Walmart mMrketplace API][apiDocs] Under a lot of work right now and is not safe to use in production.
+This is a simple sdk to use when interacting with the [Walmart Marketplace API][apiDocs] Under a lot of work right now and is not safe to use in production.
 PR's welcome.

 ## Examples